Stylization

 .cs_readmore-btn

-• Assigned to the button itself, responsible for expanding or collapsing the content.
+• Assigned to the button itself, which toggles the content's expansion or collapse.

 • Contains HTML defined in the moreLink or lessLink parameters.